masabai/etl-pipeline-validation-cicd/README.md

 # ETL Pipeline Testing

-This project is a cloud-based ETL pipeline for **FDA FAERS datasets**.
+This project is a cloud-based ETL pipeline for **FDA FAERS datasets** , built in GitHub Codespaces and powered by Snowflake for high-performance warehousing.
+Instead of traditional cloud providers (AWS/Azure/GCP), this setup runs on the GitHub ecosystem to manage the full lifecycle: from code execution in a cloud container (Codespaces) to automated testing and deployment (GitHub Actions).
 It extracts quarterly raw TXT files, transforms and validates them using **Python, dbt, and Great Expectations**, and loads cleaned tables into Snowflake.

 A **Snowflake-native Streamlit dashboard** is included to show in-warehouse visualizations.
 Only a small set of validated metrics is displayed to ensure accuracy and avoid heavy queries.